History of Lahore: Post-independence till present

 Lahore is regarded as the heart of Pakistan and is now the capital of the Punjab province in the state of Pakistan.
 Almost immediately after the independence, large scale riots broke out among Muslims, Sikhs and Hindus, causing many deaths as well as damage to historic monuments—including the Lahore Fort, Badshahi Mosque and other colonial buildings.
 With United Nations assistance, the government was able to rebuild Lahore, and most scars of the communal violence of independence were erased.
 Less than 20 years later, however, Lahore once again became a battleground in the War of 1965.
 The battlefield and trenches can still be observed today close to the Wagah border area.

 After independence, Lahore was eclipsed by Karachi, which quickly became the biggest and most industrialized city.
 It was not until the administration of Mian brothers, and the 1990s riots in Karachi that Lahore once again gained its significance as an economic and cultural powerhouse through government reforms.
 The second Islamic Summit Conference was held in the city.
 In 1996, the International Cricket Council Cricket World Cup final match was held at the Gaddafi Stadium in Lahore.

 The Walled City of Lahore known locally as the "Un-droone Shehr" (Inner City) is the oldest and most historic part of Lahore.
 The Punjab government embarked on a major project in 2009 to restore the Royal Trail (Shahi Guzar Gah) from Akbari Gate to the Lahore Fort with the help of the World Bank under the Sustainable Development of the Walled City of Lahore (SDWCL) project.
 The project aims at the Walled City development, at exploring and highlighting economic potential of the Walled City as a cultural heritage, exploring and highlighting the benefits of the SWDCL project for the residents, and at soliciting suggestions regarding maintenance of development and conservation of the Walled City.

 The present day Lahore is a three-in-one city.
 That is why, when one visits Lahore; he finds three different cities – each distinguished from other in one way or other.
 The old city – existed for at least a thousand years – developed in and around circular road.
-Similarly, the British built Lahore covers the area from Mayo Hospital to the Canal Bank on the east.
-Unquestionably, third Lahore which includes various posh localities such as Gulberg, Bahria Town Joher town, Defence Housing Authority along with several others developed after the independence.
+Similarly, the British built Lahore covers the area from Mayo Hospital to the Nahr on the east.
+Unquestionably, third Lahore which includes various posh localities such as Gulberg, Bahria Town, Johar Town, Defence Housing Authority along with several others developed after the independence.
 Samnabad is a major residential area and administrative subdivision of Lahore, Pakistan.
 It is the one of Oldest Posh areas of Lahore and located in the center of City.